guesshe/boc_weather/README.md

 # To run this application in bundled mode
 ./gradlew bootRun

-# To only run the backend
+# To only run the backend.
+Note!
-# Note!
 If you run backend only mode, you need to clone the boc_weather_frontend repo to access the frontend, please follow instructions on that project
 ./gradlew bootRun -x buildReactApp

 # To access frontend